-(1) We have also agreed to reimburse the representative of the underwriters for certain expenses, and to provide the representative of the underwriters a non-accountable expense allowance equal to 1% of the gross proceeds of this offering.
-See "Underwriting" beginning on page 160 for additional information regarding the compensation arrangements between us and the underwriters of this offering.
+(1) We have also agreed to issue to the representative of the underwriters warrants to purchase 5.0% of the total number of common shares sold in this offering, to reimburse the representative of the underwriters for certain expenses, and to provide the representative of the underwriters a non-accountable expense allowance equal to 1% of the gross proceeds of this offering.
+See "Underwriting" beginning on page 159 for additional information regarding the compensation arrangements between us and the underwriters of this offering.

-We have granted the underwriters an option, which may be exercised in whole or in part for a period of 45 days after the date of this prospectus, to purchase up to an additional 300,000 common shares from us at the initial public offering price, less the underwriting discounts and commissions.
+We have granted the underwriters an option, which may be exercised in whole or in part for a period of 45 days after the date of this prospectus, to purchase up to an additional common shares from us at the initial public offering price, less the underwriting discounts and commissions.